willfurnass/sheffield_hpc/sharc/software/apps/matlab.rst

 	parfor i = 1:n
 		a(i) = max(abs(eig(rand(A))));
 	end
-	toc
+	time=toc;
+	fprintf(fileID, %d, time);
+	fclose(fileID);

 Note that for multi-node parallel Matlab the maximum number of workers allowed is 31 since the master process requires a parallel licence.
-Task arrays are supported by all versions, however it is recommended that 2017a (or later) is used
+Task arrays are supported by all versions, however it is recommended that 2017a (or later) is used.

 Training
 --------